XanderXAJ/vagrant-vbguest-test-centos-kernel-guest-additions/README.md

     cd vagrant-vbguest
     ```

-3. Set the `VAGRANT_CWD` environment variable to point to the test repo; this tells Vagrant will `Vagrantfile` to use:
+3. Install the required dependencies:

     ```
+    bundle install --path .bundle
+    ```

+    A local path is used to avoid the need for root/administrator permissions.  `bundle` keeps a note of this path in `.bundle/config`.

+4. Check the development version of Vagrant is being run:

+    ```
+    bundle exec vagrant
+    ```

+    If the correct version is running, you will get a message beginning with:

+    ```
+    You appear to be running Vagrant outside of the official installers.
+    ```

+5. Set the `VAGRANT_CWD` environment variable to point to the test repo; this tells Vagrant will `Vagrantfile` to use:

+    ```
     export VAGRANT_CWD=../vagrant-vbguest-test-centos-kernel-guest-additions
     ```

-4. [Follow the instructions in the `vagrant-vbguest` README][vbguest] to test and develop a fix.
+6. [Follow the instructions in the `vagrant-vbguest` README][vbguest] to test and develop a fix.

     In this case, simply starting the box will show whether the Guest Additions have installed correctly: